rjbohlender/CAPER/README.md

     3) Second covariate
     4) ...

-There is no limit on the number of covariates that can be provided but they are assumed to be numeric.
+There is no limit on the number of covariates that can be provided.
+If a given covariate cannot be converted to a floating point representation, then it is assumed to be a discrete category (e.g., male/female), and will be separated into n-1 0/1 variables where n is the number of categories.

 ### Weights ###

-Essentially a bed format file, with the 4th column the variant annotation and 5th column the weight, which will be converted to a log scale for VAAST.
+The file format for weights.
+The columns are required to uniquely identify variants in the case of weights for variants with different annotations (e.g., a splice variant in one transcript and missense in another).
 Weights will be used by VAAST, and SKAT / SKAT-O if the linear kernel is used.

     1) Chromosome
     2) Start position
     3) End position
+    4) Reference Allele
+    5) Alternate Allele
-    4) Annotation (e.g. SNV, Deletion, Insertion, etc.)
+    6) Type (e.g. SNV, Deletion, Insertion, etc.)
+    7) Gene symbol
+    8) Transcript
-    5) Weight
+    9) Weight

-Weights provided via this option overwrite the CASM scores, which are used for weighting by default.
-Passing the --no_weights option will remove all weights.
+Weights provided via this option overwrite the beta distribution values, which are used for weighting by default in SKAT / SKAT-O. Passing the --no_weights option will remove all weights.
 Using SKAT or SKAT-O with the weighted Linear kernel option will overwrite the weights with those calculated from a beta distribution.